The blue suit gained popularity recently, offering a contemporary and fashion-forward look without sacrificing elegance or panache.

 Don’t forget to wear a belt that has the same color and shade as your shoes.

-Black patent shoes and a black belt is usually reserved for navy blue.
+Black patent shoes and a black belt are usually reserved for navy blue.
 Opt for Oxford or Derby shoes if you want extra formality to your appearance.

 Why Choose a Blue Suit